CBT via Zoom, Teams or Skype

 Feedback from my clients is they like the convenience, flexibility and being able to do therapy at home or work where they feel comfortable.

-For those who might feel skeptical about this I am happy to have our initial chat, to make sure I am the right therapist for you, (this is not a session) using video conferencing or skype so that you can find out if this would be right for you.
+For those who might feel sceptical about this I am happy to have our initial chat, to make sure I am the right therapist for you, (this is not a session) using video conferencing or skype so that you can find out if this would be right for you.
 You just need to allow 10-15 minutes for this and it does need to be pre-arranged so that I can set it up for you.

 Contact me now to book a session or initial chat.